 beadwork in an abstract floral style, and wear soft-soled moccasins in

+contrast to the usual Plains hard-sole types.
 These groups tend to replace the Sun Dance with the Grand Medicine Society

+of the Great Lakes area.
 It is difficult at this late date to try to reconstruct the locations of

 style centers and to trace the diffusion of any particular style from its